 Dispatching software must be able to perform the functions for which it is designed, accurately, consistently, and expediently.
 For example, when firefighters are en route to a scene, their ability to communicate with both the dispatch center and the records management system through mobile technology is vital.
 Obtaining the accurate location of hydrants or other water sources can save valuable time in responding and determining proper vehicle placement.
-Additionally, the ability to use dispatching software to locate the needed information quickly can mean the difference between life and death.
+Additionally, the ability to use police computer aided dispatching system to locate the needed information quickly can mean the difference between life and death.

-Within its need for reliability, the requirement of dispatching software to be able to function with uniform precision cannot be compromised.
+Within its need for reliability, the requirement of police computer aided dispatching system to be able to function with uniform precision cannot be compromised.
 The need for consistency in operation is a quality required by users regardless of the service they provide.
 For instance, a security company that provides dignitary protection will likely utilize a command post or security dispatch operation center as part of their duties.
 As such, the need to exchange tactical and strategic information such as potential threats, traffic issues, and last-minute changes must reach the entire protection team without delay.

 Once considered to be primarily used in public safety, computer-aided dispatching software has evolved with a proven track record and can be advantageous for nearly any organization with personnel in the field.
-Taxi and similar shuttle transportation services have found the benefits of dispatching software to improve customer service, increase driver safety, and enhance overall productivity.
+Taxi and similar shuttle transportation services have found the benefits of police computer aided dispatching system to improve customer service, increase driver safety, and enhance overall productivity.
 The coordination of timely passenger pickup combined with the use of integrated mapping systems helps transportation companies work within budget limitations without compromising quality service.
 Built-in GPS tracks driver routes in real-time and maintains a watchful eye to ensure the safety of those in the field.